 All of the items offered at an REI Garage sale have a tag which explains what’s wrong with it so you can decide if it’s worth buying.
 There’s usually a LOT of gear for sale at a Garage Sale event, so it helps to come to the store with a specific objective in mind like “I want a 20 degree down sleeping bag,” so you can focus and not get distracted.
 It also helps to bring a smartphone, so you can look up reviews for items on sale to see if they’re worth buying.
 Just remember: you can’t return anything after you’ve bought it.
 All REI Garage sales are final!

-REI Used Gear (Beta)
+REI Used Gear

-The REI Used Gear Beta is a new section of the REI website that’s an online virtual REI Garage Sale, but one that only has gear in excellent condition.
+The REI Used Gear is a section of the REI website that’s an online virtual REI Garage Sale, but one that only has gear in excellent condition.
 All of the clothing and gear is stuff that customers purchased and then returned to REI.
 The gear is typically 50% off or more and there’s a wide selection with lots of different brands represented.
 The selection is constantly being refreshed and there is a lot of choice available.
 While the Used Gear Beta lacks the spontaneity of a real-world Garage Sale, you can find a lot of good deals there.
 You also don’t have to be an REI Co-op member to make a purchase.

 Gear Trade is an internet storefront where people can buy and sell outdoor gear.
 It’s free to list your gear for sale there, but they take a 13% cut of the final purchase price as a commission.
 You also hang onto your gear until its sold and then ship it to the buyer.
 The selection is pretty good with a wide range of brands available including Tarptent, Zpacks, Hyperlite Mountain Gear, among others.
 The discounts range from 20-75% off and you can find some good deals if you’re patient and pounce on them.
 Some of the gear listed at GearTrade.com is also from online retailers who want to liquidate their returns and overstock.
 You can subscribe to RSS feeds of Gear Trade’s new gear listings so you can grab stuff when it becomes available.